NBA Rumors: LaMarcus Aldridge Wants To Return To Portland Trail Blazers, End Career Alongside Damian Lillard

 — Gent News (@GentNewsCom) March 22, 2019

 There are also conflicting reports about just how serious LaMarcus Aldridge may be about leaving San Antonio.
 Reporter Michael C. Wilson reported on Twitter that Aldridge’s quote about wanting to return to Portland was not meant to be an immediate desire, but instead something he might like to do before the end of his career.
 There have been no other reports suggesting that Aldridge is seeking an immediate exit from the Spurs.
-Though he and the team have endured rough patches before, all indications are that Aldridge is happy on his current team and preparing to lead them back into the playoffs.
+Although he and the team have endured rough patches before, all indications are that Aldridge is happy on his current team and preparing to lead them back into the playoffs.